-This property enables the wood pellets used lesser energy to burn the moist off, therefore a lot of energy is saved.
+This property enables the wood pellets to use lesser energy to burn the moist off, therefore a lot of energy is saved.

 • Lesser emission and ash

-Wood pellets are carbon neutralized form of fuel.
+Wood pellets are carbon neutralized forms of fuel.
 Thus, the carbon dioxide released during combustion is compensated during the process of photosynthesis by growing plants and trees.

 • Easy to handle